Illinois River

-The river was important among Native Americans and early French traders as the principal water route connecting the Great Lakes with the Mississippi.
+The river was important among Native Americans and French traders as the principal water route connecting the Great Lakes with the Mississippi.
 The French colonial settlements along these rivers formed the heart of the area known as the Illinois Country in the 17th and 18th centuries.
 After the construction of the Illinois and Michigan Canal and the Hennepin Canal in the 19th century, the role of the river as link between Lake Michigan and the Mississippi was extended into the era of modern industrial shipping.
-The Illinois now forms the basis for the Illinois Waterway, extending the rivers capabilities for navigation and commercial shipping.
+The Illinois now forms the basis for the Illinois Waterway, extending the river's capabilities for navigation and commercial shipping.

 Hydrography

 The Illinois River is formed by the confluence of the Kankakee River and the Des Plaines River in eastern Grundy County, approximately 10 mi southwest of Joliet.
+Its other major tributaries include the Fox, Vermilion, Macoupin, Mackinaw, Spoon, Sangamon, and La Moine.
 This river flows west across northern Illinois, passing Morris and Ottawa, where it is joined by the Mazon River and Fox River respectively.
-At LaSalle, the Illinois River is joined by the Vermilion River, and then it flows west past Peru, and Spring Valley.
+At LaSalle, the Illinois River is joined by the Vermilion River, and then it flows west past Peru and Spring Valley.
 In southeastern Bureau County it turns south at an area known as the "Great Bend", flowing southwest across western Illinois, past Lacon, Henry and downtown Peoria, the chief city on the river.

 South of Peoria, the Illinois River goes by East Peoria and Creve Coeur and then Pekin in Tazewell County.
-It is then joined by the Mackinaw River and then passes through the Chautauqua National Wildlife Refuge.
-Across from Havana, the Illinois is joined by the Spoon River coming from Fulton County and across from Browning, it is joined by the Sangamon River, which passes through the state capital, Springfield, Illinois.
+It is then joined by the Mackinaw River, and then passes through the Chautauqua National Wildlife Refuge.
+Across from Havana, the Illinois is joined by the Spoon River coming from Fulton County, and across from Browning, it is joined by the Sangamon River, which passes through the state capital, Springfield, Illinois.
 The La Moine River flows into it approximately 5 mi southwest of Beardstown, which is south of Peoria and Pekin and northwest of Lincoln and Springfield.

 Near the confluence of the Illinois with the La Moine River, it turns south, flowing roughly parallel to the Mississippi across western Illinois.
 Macoupin Creek joins the Illinois on the border between Greene and Jersey counties, approximately 15 mi upstream from the confluence with the Mississippi River.

 For the last 20 mi of its course, the Illinois is separated from the Mississippi River by only about 5 mi, by a peninsula of land that makes up Calhoun County.
 The Illinois joins the Mississippi near Grafton, approximately 25 mi northwest of downtown St. Louis and about 20 mi upstream from the confluence of the Missouri River and the Mississippi.